cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 }
 ```

-You can let players choose the wager they want with the following changes in `proto/checkers/tx.proto` to let different player leagues emerge:
+You can let players choose the wager they want by adding a dedicated field in the message to create a game, in `proto/checkers/tx.proto`:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/proto/checkers/tx.proto#L45]
 message MsgCreateGame {